-Across the industry and in our Company we recognise that our workforce is predominately male (215 males in comparison with 32 females) with a high proportion of men in engineering roles.
+Across the industry and in our Company we recognise that our workforce is predominately male (287 males in comparison with 43 females) with a high proportion of men in engineering roles.

-Of our current female employees, 10.5% hold managerial positions, which shows some of the diversity within the business when recent research from Randstad and Construction News show that 48.5% of all construction companies said they had never had a female manager.
+A particular finding highlighted in the research is that in the career progression of women within the business, 32.5% have been internally promoted.
+Of our current female employees, 30% hold managerial positions.
+This demonstrates some degree of the diversity within the business when recent research from Randstad and Construction News shows that 48.5% of all construction companies state that they had never had a female manager.